WHAT ARE YOU AFRAID OF?

 Everyone who has ever lived was afraid of something.
 Often fear saves us.
 Fear keeps us on the path, in the light and gets us out of adverse situations.
 It's intuition; that little voice in that warns us, "Don't get in that car."
 Being afraid of real or perceived threats is an emotional response shared by most living creatures.

-This proposed exhibit offers new looks at what we fear in our own lives.
-Writers, designers and visual artists of diverse cultures, ages, experiences and media will each create one piece of work each that will focus on one fear that they want to contain, and maybe even conquer.
-Each piece will incorporate a “container" for that fear, which is left to the artists' personal interpretations.
+This exhibit offers new looks at what we fear in our own lives.
+Writers, designers and visual artists of diverse cultures, ages, experiences and media have created one piece of work each that focuses on one personal fear to contain, and maybe even conquer.

-Political, cultural, personal or global, fear is imbedded in our consciousness as humans.
+Whether political, cultural, personal or global, fear is imbedded in our consciousness as humans.
 We look to creative people to help us vanquish them.
-This exhibit will do just that.
+So, don't be afraid.
+We all fear something.